 - Colon Cancer: The full title of the 2018 soundtrack album is "True Stories: A Film by David Byrne: The Complete Soundtrack."

-- Conspiracy Theories: "Puzzlin' Evidence" plays off of the idea of a church preacher believing in every possible conspiracy he can think of regarding mass media and commercialism, as portrayed in the film.
+- Conspiracy Theorist: "Puzzlin' Evidence" plays off of the idea of a church preacher believing in every possible conspiracy he can think of regarding mass media and commercialism, as portrayed in the film.

 - Covered in Gunge: The music video for "Love for Sale" features the band being coated in chocolate before being individually wrapped and sold as confectioneries.
 Tina seems to get the most of it, even acting as a chocolate bar model at one point.

 - Epic Rocking: The Talking Heads version of "Puzzlin' Evidence" just barely falls short of the 6-minute mark.

 - Floating Head Syndrome: John Goodman's disembodied upside-down head on the 2018 soundtrack album, also doubling as the cover for the film's Blu-ray.
 Interestingly, the angle of the shot and the fact that it's vertically inverted makes Goodman's portrait closely resemble David Byrne at first glance.

 - Genre Roulette: The album shifts between Proto Punk, children's songs, pop, country, easy listening, and Tejano, among others, with pop rock being the glue holding everything together.

 - George Lucas Altered Version: The Talking Heads album existed as this for the actual film soundtrack for more than three decades.

 - Gratuitous Panning: The Talking Heads version of "Papa Legba" makes frequent use of this, among other things opening with a high-pitches, mechanical whirring moving between the left and right audio channels.